 Above is the list of everything from 2010 through 2017.
 As you can see, none of these colors ever became a trend in home interiors.
 This time span was very saturated with gray paint colors.

-Among those repose gray, amazing gray, and pewter gray were among the most popular and was known as the “new neutral” for this decade.
+Among those repose gray, amazing gray, and pewter gray were among the most popular and were known as the “new neutral” for this decade.